 All support coordination agencies and providers must have grievance procedures through which beneficiaries may voice complaints regarding the supports or services they receive.
-Upon admission, support coordination agency providers must provide a copy of their complaint/grievance procedures.
-Any time after admission, complaint/grievance procedures and forms shall be given to the beneficiaries upon request.
+Upon admission, support coordination agencies and providers must provide a copy of their complaint/grievance procedures to the beneficiary.
+Also, any time after admission, complaint/grievance procedures and forms shall be given to the beneficiaries upon request.
 It is the beneficiary's right to contact any advocacy resource as needed, especially during grievance procedures.